mohaiyaaldossary/hotel-review-sentiment-analysis/README.md

 - **VADER (Lexicon-based model)**
 - **RoBERTa (Transformer-based deep learning model)**

-The goal is to compare traditional rule-based sentiment analysis with a modern transformer model and evaluate their performance.
+The goal of this project is to compare a traditional rule-based sentiment analysis method with a modern transformer-based model and evaluate their performance.

 ---